 This is Part 1 of a two-part series that explores the economics of going completely off-grid with solar.
 Part 1 focuses on what it actually means to go “off-grid” and how to start thinking about calculating the costs for cutting the cord with your utility.
 Part 2 discusses two real-world examples of sizing an off-grid solar energy system, along with the feasibility of going through with an off-grid solution.
 Check out Part 2 here.Continue reading

 People say all the time that they want to get off the grid.
-Beyond just meaning getting away from it all for a while, getting of the grid has a specific technical meaning with regards to your relationship to your utility and how you get your power.
+Beyond just meaning getting away from it all for a while, getting off the grid has a specific technical meaning with regards to your relationship to your utility and how you get your power.
 So, what exactly does it mean to go off the grid?Continue reading

-Solar is a trendy thing in 2016 and perhaps the most common question heard round the industry is “diy solar panels” – the concept of building a solar panel system by yourself.
+Solar is a trendy thing in 2020 and many adventurous homeowners are beginning to wonder about “DIY solar panels” – the concept of building a solar panel system by yourself.
 Of course, there’s a lot involved in a solar installation and there’s a right and a wrong scenario for do-it-yourself solar projects.

 Going solar has major financial benefits: it reduces your monthly electricity costs and can even increase the value of your home.
-Incentives like the federal tax credit for solar can reduce your net cost by 30 percent or more, but solar is still a big investment, and the price tag can result in sticker shock.
+Incentives like the federal tax credit for solar can reduce your net cost by 26 percent or more, but solar is still a big investment, and the price tag can result in sticker shock.
 To save money, it’s no surprise that many homeowners are considering DIY.
-Below, we break down the top pros and cons that you need to know about DIY solar energy before making a decision as well as the DIY solar process.Continue reading
+Below, we break down the top pros and cons that you need to know about do it yourself solar energy before making a decision as well as the DIY solar process.Continue reading